yangjehpark/iOS-Swift-Log/README.md

 ## Usage

-If your write the code like this,
+If you code like this,

 ![Codes](https://github.com/yangjehpark/iOS-Swift-Log/blob/master/iOS-Swift-Log-codes.png)